camunda/camunda-docs/docs/components/modeler/web-modeler/advanced-modeling/publish-public-processes.md

 Once ready, return to your process.
 You can read more about form creation in the [form guide](/docs/guides/utilizing-forms.md).

-## Embed the form in the start event
+## Embed form in start event

-To embed the form in the start event, follow these steps:
+To embed the form in a start event, follow these steps:

-1. Make sure you are in the **Implement** mode.
+1. Make sure you are in **Implement** mode.

 <img src={ImplementModeImg} style={{width: 250}} alt="Active implement mode tab" />